eg15/oracle-cloud-zabbix/.github/README.md

 Just run `build.sh` and got get yourself a cuppa.

-After the containers have started copy `Wallet_ZABBIX.zip` to `$ZABBIX_HOST_PATH/wallet/`—it will be unzipped automatically and the container will run healthy soon.
+After the containers have started copy `Wallet_ZABBIX.zip` to `$ZABBIX_HOST_PATH/wallet/`—it will be unzipped automatically and `zabbix-server` container will run healthy soon.

 #### Configuration